 Wed, 4 Apr, 2018 at 2:43 PM

 Availability of certain videos on the PBS.org player and our mobile apps has recently changed.
 PBS.org and our mobile apps continue to offer access to hundreds of hours of recently broadcast programming, as well as past episodes of popular series, and news, public affairs and independent film series such as FRONTLINE, PBS NEWSHOUR, INDEPENDENT LENS and POV.
-Many full episodes of shows such as Downton Abbey and Mercy Street are available for free streaming for two weeks after original television broadcast.
-So for instance, when Downton Abbey airs on television on Sunday night, it is available for free streaming on PBS.org on Monday and for two weeks after.
-After the two-week period is up, the free streaming rights for the episode have expired.
+Many full episodes of shows such as Downton Abbey and Mercy Street are available for streaming for two weeks after original television broadcast for users without the Passport membership benefit.
+So for instance, when Downton Abbey airs on television on Sunday night, it is available for streaming on PBS.org on Monday and for two weeks after for all users.
+After the two-week period is up, the general streaming rights for the episode expire.
 Some stations offer a new member benefit called PBS Passport that gives eligible donors and supporters extended access to an on-demand library of quality public television programming online.
 The PBS Passport library currently offers members more than 1,000 episodes to watch, with new PBS programs being added weekly.
 The library features episodes from popular programs like American Experience, American Masters, Antiques Roadshow, Nature, NOVA, and Masterpiece — including all six seasons of Downton Abbey.
 In addition to these signature series, the library is full of public television’s acclaimed arts, science, history, and lifestyle programs; including How We Got to Now, Earth a New Wild, Austin City Limits, and a rotating selection of films from Ken Burns — currently Jazz is available.
 If you are interested in the PBS Passport member benefit or are already a contributor, please contact your local station and ask about eligibility and membership activation.

 Please click the following link http://www.pbs.org/passport/lookup/ and enter the contact email for your membership.
 This is the email address your station contacts you with and can use to look up your membership.
 Entering your email address and clicking on the Find Member button will return one of four results: If the page returns your Passport has not been activated, your Passport is still waiting to be activated before you can use it.
 Please check your email inbox for the Passport activation email sent to you by your local station.
 The Lookup Tool should also send you a new activation email with that information.
 The email will include your four-word activation code and instructions on activating your Passport.
 If the page returns no member found, please try using the Lookup Tool again and enter another email address which may be connected with your membership.
 If it is unable to locate your membership under any email address, it's possible your station has no contact email address for your membership or did not set up your Passport benefit.
 Please contact your local station and ask them to check on your Passport.
 You can find the contact information for your local station at this page.
 If the page returns your Passport has expired, please contact your local station and request they update your Passport's expiration date to match your membership.
 You can find the contact information for your local station at this page.
 If the page returns your Passport has been activated, you or someone in your household has activated the Passport with an account other than the one you are currently signed in with.
 Please note the email address you have entered on this Passport Lookup page is only the contact email address on your membership - your Passport can be activated with a different account and not the email address you have entered on this page.
 Proceed to Step 2 below.
 If you are still having trouble, email support.